space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 #### Alerts System and UI
 *Contibuted by chairbender*

 What was previously known as "status effects" has been expanded into a more general "alerts" system, which allows contributors to easily define and modify the alert icons and tooltips.
-They also use significantly less bandwidth.

-As shown below, the corresponding UI was improved to closely match our UI mockups.
-Alert tooltips now have formatted text and color, and the alerts live in an improved grid container which can dynamically expand as more alerts appear.

 {{< imgw "/images/post/pr_25/alerts" >}}

-#### Top Menu Improvements
+#### Minor UI Things
-*Contributed by chairbender*
+* Improved top menu buttons *Contributed by chairbender*

-Updated the look and feel of the top menu and added a button for the new actions window.
-Additionally, all of the hotkey reminders underneath each menu item will now update if you rebind them to other keys.

-{{< imgw "/images/post/pr_25/topbar" >}}

-#### Improved Inventory / Hand Slots UI
-*Contributed by chairbender*
+* Improved Inventory / Hand Slots UI *Contributed by chairbender*

-Among a few visual tweaks to the active hand / item action highlight and the item status indicators, the new bottom layout brings all the item slots closer together in the center, which should make it easier to move the mouse between the slots.

-{{< imgw "/images/post/pr_25/bottombar" >}}

-#### Job Preference improvements
-*Contributed by Rockdtben*
+* Improved job preference menu *Contributed by Rockdtben*

-{{< imgw "/images/post/pr_25/pref" >}}

 ### Traitor Gamemode & Objectives
 *Contributed by PaulRitter*